The Paramedic: Plot

 Several months pass, but Ángel is still obsessed with Vane.
 He stalks her and eventually sees her kissing Ricardo, with whom she has begun a relationship.
-Later, Ángel observes the couple shopping for baby things and realises that she is pregnant with Ricardo's baby. Ángel meets Vane in the street and tells her that he has boxed up her remaining possessions and asks if she would like to come and pick them up.
+Later, Ángel observes the couple shopping for baby things and realizes she is pregnant with Ricardo's baby. Ángel meets Vane in the street and tells her that he has boxed up her remaining possessions and asks if she would like to come and pick them up.
 However, on their arrival at the apartment, Ángel injects Vane, causing her to lose consciousness.
-When she awakes, she finds herself gagged and tied to a bed. Ángel uses Vane's phone to send Ricardo a message, telling him that she does not want to have their baby, and asking him not to contact her.
+When she awakes, she finds herself gagged and tied to a bed. Ángel uses Vane's phone to send Ricardo a message, telling him she does not want to have their baby and asking him not to contact her.
 Ricardo later approaches Ángel to say he does not believe Vane sent the message and is worried because he can't find her.

 Ángel injects Vane with an epidural so that she temporarily loses the use of her legs.
-He presents her with a engagement ring (actually stolen from one of his former patients) and talks of their future together raising their (Vane's) baby.
-Vane makes an escape attempt but he overcomes her.
-His elderly neighbour hears Vane scream and comes to investigate.
-When the old man threatens to call the police, Ángel stabs him to death, and pays his friend the fence to dispose of the body. Ángel also goes over to Ricardo's house and kills him.
+He presents her with an engagement ring (actually stolen from one of his former patients) and talks of their future together raising their (Vane's) baby.
+Vane makes an escape attempt, but he overpowers her.
+His elderly neighbor hears Vane scream and comes to investigate.
+When the old man threatens to call the police, Ángel stabs him to death and pays his friend the fence to dispose of the body. Ángel also goes over to Ricardo's house and kills him.

-A few days later, police arrive at Ángel's apartment and advise him that they are investigating Ricardo's death, and the disappearance of Vane (whom Ricardo had reported as a missing person). Ángel manages to satisfy the police that he knows nothing about either.
+A few days later, the police arrive at Ángel's apartment and advise him that they are investigating Ricardo's death and the disappearance of Vane (whom Ricardo had reported as a missing person). Ángel manages to satisfy the police that he knows nothing about either.